Woosmap/geofencing-ios-sdk/README.md

 We are convinced that location is an effective way for App makers to propose tailor made and locally contextualised interactions with mobile users.
 But knowing the location of a user is not enough.
 Knowing from what a user is close to or what he is visiting is the important part.
 So we decided to share our findings and tricks for location collection on mobile to help you focus on this real value of location.

-This repository is designed to share samples of codes on iOS to take the best of location in your mobile apps and go a step further in Location Intelligence.
+This repository is designed to share samples of codes and a SDK on iOS to take the best of location in your mobile apps and go one step further in Location Intelligence.
-Woosmap Geofencing code samples should help you build Rich Push Notifications (highlighted with a Location context), analyse your mobile users surroundings (search for proximity to your assets, competitors, etc) and much more on both mobile iOS.
+Woosmap Geofencing SDK and sample app should help you build Rich Push Notifications (highlighted with a Location context), analyse your mobile users surroundings (search for proximity to your assets, competitors, etc) and much more on iOS.

 ## Contributing